 | A | Composite Provider / ADSO with associated InfoObject (including texts) | ✔ |

-| B | Query on the composite provider A | ✔ |
+| B | Query on the Composite Provider A | ✔ |

-| C | generated calculation view on the composite provider of A | ✔ |
+| C | Generated Calculation View on the Composite Provider of A | ✔ |

-| D | generated calculation view for the query from B | ✔ |
+| D | Generated Calculation View for the Query of B | ✔ |

 | Legend | |